Kessie urges AC Milan to give 'everything' in Serie A return | Goal.com

 "We have to go even faster in these last few games that are missing.
 We have to give everything to reach our goal.

-"It will be a very complicated game, we play away from home and they are very busy.
+"It will be a very complicated game, we play away from home and they are very busy," the 23-year old explained.

 "It will be a complicated game, we will have to give more than what we gave in Turin."